 People who have chronic, life-limiting or terminal illnesses experience a considerable number of physical challenges relating to their condition, treatment and side effects.
 These challenges are often accompanied by emotional, mental, behavioural and spiritual issues that the person also needs to manage.

 The Attitude to Health Change scales (AHC) are designed to help health and social care professionals who have contact with patients and carers to carry out an effective assessment of the impact of the illness on patients and their carers, and their ability to cope with it.
 It can also be used to monitor and review the changes in health perspective along the illness journey and to consider the effectiveness of the support being offered.

 In 2019 a study which evaluated the perceived merits of the AHC scales, from the perspectives of practitioners using the scales with patients and carers in a palliative care setting, was conducted by Lancaster University.
-Overall, the scales were viewed positively as assessment, intervention and outcome tools and for their capacity to generate conversations about the psychological impact of life-limiting illness.
+Overall, the scales were viewed positively as assessment, intervention and outcome tools and for their capacity to generate conversations about the psychological impact of life-limiting illness (Dunleavy, L., Walshe, C, and Machin, L. (2020) (1).
 A new iteration of the AHCs resulted from this study and can be accessed from the Resources page.
 Further research is in progress to validate the scales.
-(Dunleavy, Walshe and Machin 2020)Dunleavy, L., Walshe, C, and Machin, L. (2020) Exploring the psychological impact of life-limiting illness using the Attitude to Health Change scales: A qualitative focus group study in a hospice … Continue reading

 Children’s Attitude to Grief scale (CAG)

 Children and young people can be especially vulnerable when bereaved.
 Helping them articulate their feelings and thoughts through the CAG scale can be a useful step in finding the areas in which help is most needed and in monitoring their progress.

 The ALL scale has the potential for use in a range of practice settings where loss is a central issue.